 - Waiver of requirements for AAS degrees and certificates;

-Students requesting variance from a college academic policy or administrative procedure must complete an Academic Requirements Review Committee Petition Form (available from Enrollment Services, Bldg 1).
+Students requesting variance from a college academic policy or administrative procedure must complete an General Education Substitution and Waiver Petition Form.

 To Appeal an Issue Related to Academic Probation and/or Dismissal

-Appeals for issues related to Lane Community College's academic probation and/or dismissal policy must be made in writing to the Academic Progress Review Committee through Enrollment and Student Financial Services (Bldg 1).
+Appeals for issues related to Lane Community College's Academic Progress Standards must be made in writing to the Academic Progress Review Committee through Enrollment Services (Bldg 1).

-Students wishing to appeal to the Academic Progress Review Committee to be reinstated earlier than the one year timing, may complete a Petition after meeting with a Counselor and Advisor, who will complete an academic planner to submit along with the petition.
-Petitions will not be reviewed for the term subsequent to the dismissal and must be submitted to Enrollment and Student Financial Services by the end of the sixth week of the term prior to the term the student wishes to return to Lane.
+Students wishing to appeal to the Academic Progress Review Committee to be reinstated earlier than the one year timing, may complete an Academic Progress Review Petition after meeting with a Counselor and Advisor, who will complete an academic planner to submit along with the petition.
+Petitions will not be reviewed for the term subsequent to the dismissal and must be submitted to Enrollment Services by the end of the sixth week of the term prior to the term the student wishes to return to Lane.

-Contact Student Records, Enrollment and Student Financial Services at firstname.lastname@example.org if you have any questions on this process.
+Contact the Academic Progress Standards Team at AcademicProgressStandards@lanecc.edu if you have any questions on this process.

 Degree Requirements Appeals